-This User Guide provides demonstration, installation, and programming instructions for the HF52X
+This User Guide provides demonstration and programming instructions for the N4680 2D scan engine.

-The HF52X is factory programmed for the most common terminal and communications settings.
-If you need to change these settings, programming is accomplished by scanning the bar codes in this guide, using the EZConfig-Scanning tool (see page 173), or by sending serial commands (see Chapter 9).
+Honeywell's bar code scan engines are factory programmed for the most common terminal and communications settings.
+If you need to change these setting, programming is accomplished by scanning the bar codes in this guide.

-An asterisk () next to an option indicates the default setting.
+An asterisk (\) next to an option indicates the default setting.

-Unpacking Your Device
+Unpack Your Device

-After you open the shipping carton, take the following steps:
+After you open the shipping carton containing the OEM scan engine(s), take the following steps: